Tipik (TV channel): News

 Prior to the launch of La Trois on 30 November 2007, La Deux previously simulcast its main channel La Une's 19:30 news bulletins in sign language.
-Now, La Deux no longer simulcast its main channel La Une's bulletins.
+La Deux later ceased simulcasting its main channel La Une's bulletins.

-From 1994 to 2000, La Deux aired JT Soir, alternating with its sister channel, La Une on some days, which La Une also broadcast this edition as a rerun, prior to closedown.
+From 1994 to 2000, La Deux aired JT Soir, alternating with its sister channel, La Une on some days.
+La Une also broadcast this edition as a rerun, prior to closedown.

-In 2000, JT Soir began broadcasting daily on RTBF La Deux and has continued to do so today.
-Since 2006, La Deux aired Le 12 Minutes.
-Every night, it is presented by Eric Boever.
+In 2000, JT Soir began broadcasting daily on RTBF La Deux and continued to do so until the end of the channel.
+From 2006, La Deux aired Le 12 Minutes.
+Every night, it was presented by Eric Boever.

-On 21 March 2011, as part of RTBF's major revamp in their news broadcasts and new intros, La Deux later premiered another bulletin for this channel, Le 15 Minutes, which is currently presented by Ophélie Fontana and Jonathan Bradfer, and it is broadcast at 19:00.
+On 21 March 2011, as part of RTBF's major revamp in their news broadcasts and new intros, La Deux later premiered another bulletin for this channel, Le 15 Minutes, which was presented by Ophélie Fontana and Jonathan Bradfer and broadcast at 19:00.